Are you interested in doing a shopping ban?

 What are the benefits of shopping ban?

 The purpose of doing a shopping ban is to help you reset after a vacation, holiday, or to get back on track after dealing with an unplanned expense.
-A shopping ban is also an excellent option for someone who normally overspends on a certain budget category (such as clothing) and wants to develop better spending habits.
+Taking a break from shopping is also an excellent option for someone who normally overspends on a certain budget category (such as clothing) and wants to develop better spending habits.

 Here are some of the key benefits you’ll gain when doing a shopping ban: